 The New Holland Honeyeater is one our most energetic birds.
 Striking in appearance, it fuels up on high-energy nectar from the flowers of banksias, eucalypts, grevilleas and other trees and shrubs.
 With a long, slender beak and a tongue which can protrude well beyond the end of its beak, it is easily able to reach deep into a flower to get to the sweet nectar inside.
 Being highly active, it is seldom seen sitting still, busily darting from flower to flower, dashing in pursuit of a flying insect or chasing other honeyeaters away.

 The Sacred Kingfisher is common and familiar throughout coastal regions.
-It forages mainly on land, only occasionally capturing prey in the water, feeding on crustaceans, reptiles, insects and their larvae and, infrequently, fish.
-It perches on low exposed branches on the lookout for prey and once located swoops down and captures it in its bill, returning to the perch to eat it.
+It forages mainly on land and occasionally captures prey in the water, feeding on crustaceans, reptiles, insects and, infrequently, fish.
+Perching on low exposed branches on the lookout for prey, it swoops down and captures it, returning to the perch to eat.
 For most of the year Sacred Kingfishers are mainly solitary, pairing only for the breeding season, and they spend the winter in the north of their range, returning south in the spring to breed.

 The Welcome Swallow is widespread in the south and partially migratory, moving around in response to food availability which consists of a wide variety of insects.
 It catches prey in flight, using its acrobatic flying skills, which is then guided into the bird's wide, open mouth with the help of short rictal bristles bordering the bill.
 These bristles also help protect the bird's eye.
 Where insects are in large supply, Welcome Swallows feed in large flocks.